oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

     ![Online shopping application Sign In](./images/sign-in2.png " ")

-    The new application will be displayed.
+    The new Application will be displayed.
 Explore the pages that you just created by clicking on the navigation menu.

     ![Online shopping application Sign In](./images/sign-in31.png " ")

 ## Summary

-You now know how to create an application with a number of different page types based on existing database objects.
+You can now create an application with several page types based on existing database objects.
 You may now **proceed to the next lab**.

 ## Acknowledgments

 - **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, January 2023